zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 **Detection-as-Code (DaC)**, at this point, introduces an engineering discipline into detection development.
 Instead of treating detections as one-off configurations, they are treated as structured code: versioned, reviewed, tested, and deployed in a controlled way.

 For Wazuh 4.x, I've implemented a DaC model using a lightweight Python-based testing harness and a local Wazuh instance.
-This setup allows developers to:
+This setup allows you to:

 - Develop and validate rules in isolation
 - Use behavioral testing to confirm expected alerting
 - Use Git workflows for collaboration and promotion
 - Deploy only after tests and reviews have passed

 Wazuh recently published a blog article called [Wazuh ruleset as code (RaC)](https://wazuh.com/blog/wazuh-ruleset-as-code-rac/).
 I suggest reading it first, then proceeding with this article.
-The two articles complement each other.
-{: .notice--info}
+The two articles complement each other in essence.
+You can set up your pipeline with the help of other article, then move on to unit testing your rules using this project.

 I must warn that it is possible to store configurations, rules and decoders in a repository by keeping the workflow as is.
 But if that repository is not your source of truth, it is just a glorified backup.
 It will start drifting from production as well.
 {: .notice--warning}